Is surgery your only option for varicose veins?

 - Varicose veins are large, twisting, ropey veins that often cause discomfort.
 Untreated varicose veins can lead to a serious condition called chronic venous insufficiency.

 Non-surgical treatment options

 Dr. Adam Maddox offers several non-surgical and non- or minimally-invasive vein treatment options at Thrive.
 In many cases, superficial veins can be successfully resolved with laser therapy.
 Light energy targets pigmentation in spider veins, destroying them without harm to surrounding tissues.
 Reticular feeder veins may need to be treated first, with sclerotherapy.
 A sclerosing solution is injected into veins, causing them to close and die, while blood is re-routed to healthy veins.
-Lesser varicose veins may also be treated in this manner.Back to Vascular Page
+Lesser varicose veins may also be treated in this manner.Back to Blog Page